So for my final day, my friend and went to have breakie at Crabapple Kitchen, Hawthorn!!

 Our picks of the day!

 This was the Endless Love ($9.00), a beautiful concoction of lychee ganache, rose cream, lychee and fresh raspberries.
-I thought this was only soso, tasted a bit articificial, but quite yummy nevertheless!
+I thought this was only soso, tasted a bit artificial!

 The third dessert we got was their Caramel Cravings ($7.50).
-I did not really like this, I found the caramel so dense and tasteless abd didn't really go well with the biscuity base.
-The chocolate didn't taste very nice either :/ The caramel macarons were yummy though!
+I did not really like this, I found the caramel so dense and tasteless add didn't really go well with the biscuity base.
+The chocolate didn't taste very nice either.

-AGAIN!
-Mr Burger, the juiciest, tastiest burger I have eveeeer had!!!
-Quite different to my favourite Wagyu Burger at Rockpool which is fancypants gourmet style, but this baby was the tasty American style burger, and I haven't even tried an American burger but I reckon this is how it would taste :P
+I was surprised at the quality of their burgers!
+Quite different to my favourite Wagyu Burger at Rockpool which is fancypants gourmet style, but this was the tasty American style burger and it was tasty, sloppy and juicy.
+Yum.

-For early dinner, I went to Trunk Bar and Restaurant cause I wanted meee "The Burger" ($10).
+For early dinner, I went to Trunk Bar and Restaurant cause I wanted to try "The Burger" ($10).
 THE BURGER.
 Now waasssaaat you might ask?
 It was a 175gram Fresh Ground Wagyu beef layered on a deliciously grilled buttery brioche bun, baby cos lettuce, thick cut tomato and house-made pickles.
-And OMMGAAH IT WAS SOOO FRIGGEEEEN DELICIOUS!!!
-It was like the burger at rockpool but a smaller version, and so much cheaaaaper!
-Omgoodness.
-The meat was so thick and juicy, tender and flavoursome I was in aweee.
+Of all the burgers I tried in Melbourne, this was the best.

 So that was the end to my Melbourne trip, oh and might I add I also got the Liquid Lamington ($8) takeaway to sluuurp on my long walk back to the hotel.
-It was the most delish combo of cuboid sponge, coconut, chocolate and vanilla ice cream.
-So yummmmy for me tummmmyy!!
+It was a delish combo of cuboid sponge, coconut, chocolate and vanilla ice cream.